SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Dead latents in SynthSAEBench

 \subsection{Dead latents in BatchTopK and Matryoshka SAEs}

-We also note that BatchTopK and especially Matryoshka BatchTopK SAEs seem to struggle with dead latents at low L0 in SynthSAEBench-16k, even with the aux loss reviving dead latents.
+BatchTopK and especially Matryoshka BatchTopK SAEs seem to struggle with dead latents at low L0 in SynthSAEBench, even with the aux loss reviving dead latents.
 We can see this in Figure~\ref{fig:dead-latents-synth-16k}, where dead latents increase at L0=15 for BatchTopK and especially Matryoshka SAEs.
 We find that these latents are actually not entirely ``dead'', as they will still fire occasionally, but far less frequently than our dead latent window.
 This suggests that SAEs are settling into poor local minima.

 We also find that using the Matryoshka-optimized variant of the auxiliary loss described in Appendix~\ref{apx:matryoshka} results in a better Matryoshka SAE with fewer dead latents, especially at low L0.
 We show SAE quality results comparing these auxiliary losses for Matryoshka SAEs in Figure~\ref{fig:mat-aux-loss}, and show dead latents in Figure~\ref{fig:mat-aux-loss-dead-latents}.